Pioneer Day is a holiday in Utah commemorated on July 24.

 It is a celebration of the arrival of the first Mormon settlers and Brigham Young into the Salt Lake Valley in 1847 and their perseverance.

 It is a very important day in the state of Utah, where celebrations include parades and fireworks.

-Although the origins of the holiday are religious, everyone is invited to celebrate Pioneer Day, as it is also a day to honor all of the pioneers who settled in Salt Lake Valley during the 19th century.
+Although the origins of the holiday are religious, everyone can celebrate Pioneer Day.
+It is also a day to honor all of the pioneers who settled in Salt Lake Valley during the 19th century.

 Pioneer Day is a state holiday in Utah, so businesses and schools are closed, and people have the day off work.